top of page

 How explicit do I need to be about outreach in my project?

 You will be required to briefly describe how your work will engage your target audience, the broader conservation space, and the general public.
 Since leading paradigm shift is a core objective of the programme, storytelling plays a vital role.
-The induction will include support to build your storytelling skills, and you will be asked to deliver storytelling outputs in collaboration with the programme team.
+The induction will include support to build your storytelling skills, and you will be asked to deliver social media outputs in collaboration with the programme team.
 As always, we emphasize that these approaches be grounded in your local context and community.

 Does the project have to be new?

 No, the project does not need to be entirely new.
-However, it should present a compelling approach to celebrating coexistence in the community and amplifying community voices.
+However, it should present a compelling approach to celebrating and strengthening coexistence in the community and amplifying community voices.
 We are looking for projects that are innovative and impactful, even if they are not completely novel.

 What costs will the project cover?